AutodeskGames/stingray-docs/source/interactive_help/animation/blend_shapes/create_blend_shapes.md

-# Create and import blend shapes into Stingray
+# Create and import blend shapes

 This method of shape animation lets you create target shapes directly on the base object without needing to create separate multiple target objects.
 This means less geometry in the scene to slow down the interaction time.
 You can also create multiple target objects that are duplicates of the base object, then modify the vertex positions on each one of the target objects into the forms you want.
 For example, you can use this method for facial animation, with each target object representing a different facial expression.
 For more information on this method, see [Create blend shapes using multiple target objects](http://help.autodesk.com/view/MAYAUL/2017/ENU/?guid=GUID-42114F0D-8F16-4365-A52C-E0FD70F40852).
 Your shape workflows can be performed in Maya or Maya LT.